-7 2023, the General Editorial line item will be introduced. and work products for this line item generally remain the from year to year, although the level of effort varies based e specific work products and reports that the MPO produces

-2023, Provision of Materials in Accessible Formats will be porated in the General Graphics line item.
+General Editorial line item will be introduced. products for this line item generally remain the to year, although the level of effort varies based vork products and reports that the MPO produces ovision of Materials in Accessible Formats will be the General Graphics line item.

-Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 3C Planning and Othe r Certification Requirements Long-Range Transportation Plan 8123 \$326,000 Continued to implement Destination 2040, the LRTP adopted in August 2019, including by carrying out and refining investment programs and initiatives outlined in \$362,500 Finalize the share result maintaining the LRTP.
-Established new guidelines for the LRTP Major Infrastructure Program, which is now being implemented in the TIP • Complete e Destination Synthesized and presented feedback gathered during the Informing the Big Ideas behind the MPO's scenario Continue to make upda Planning process Conducted public outreach on LRTP topics, including Needs Assessment updates and the MPO's vision, goals, and objectives Conduct an Needs Assessment updates and the MPO's vision, goals, Destination creating a programs c Continued to monitor current state-of-the-practice communications methods, planning tools, and approaches Identify, evo recommence Conducted research and analysis and started developing materials for the Needs Assessment for Destination 2050 Analyze the greenhouse Created and made updates to a web page for the Destination 2050 development process.
-Document, LRTP, Destin Continued to coordinate with MassDOT, MAPC, and other MPOs to develop socioeconomic projections for 2050 Address co federal age Began processes to develop and analyze scenarios to support the MPO's next LRTP.
-Continue in amendment Cooordinated with MassDOT, the MBTA, the region's RTAs, other MPOs, and other stakeholders regarding LRTP development Continue to communica areas Respond to the Needs Assessment for Destination 2050, sults and materials, and develop processes for ing and updating information over time e exploratory scenario planning work to support on 2050 development e to review the MPO's planning framework and dates as necessary and report about public outreach to support on 2050 activities, including scenario planning; a planning framework, and selecting investment s and projects evaluate, and select projects and programs for the ended LRTP the recommended plan with respect to use gas emissions and equity outcomes nt, seek public feedback on, and finalize the next stination 2050 comments on Destination 2050 from state and agencies e implementation of Destination 2040 and prepare ents if necessary e to monitor best practices in planning and ication, as well as developments in key issue to changes to the SIP
+Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 3C Planning and Othe r Certification Requirements Long-Range Transportation Plan 8123 \$326,000 Continued to implement Destination 2040, the LRTP adopted in August 2019, including by carrying out and refining investment programs and initiatives outlined in \$412,500 Finalize the share result maintaining the LRTP.
+Established new guidelines for the LRTP Major Infrastructure Program, which is now being implemented in the TIP • Complete e Destination Synthesized and presented feedback gathered during the Informing the Big Ideas behind the MPO's scenario Continue to make upda planning process Conduct ar Conducted public outreach on LRTP topics, including Needs Assessment updates and the MPO's vision, goals, and objectives Destination creating a programs c Continued to monitor current state-of-the-practice communications methods, planning tools, and approaches Identify, even recomment Conducted research and analysis and started developing materials for the Needs Assessment for Destination 2050 Analyze the greenhouse Created and made updates to a web page for the Destination 2050 development process. • Document, LRTP, Destin Continued to coordinate with MassDOT, MAPC, and other MPOs to develop socioeconomic projections for 2050 Address co federal age Began processes to develop and analyze scenarios to support the MPO's next LRTP.
+Continue in amendmen Cooordinated with MassDOT, the MBTA, the region's RTAs, other MPOs, and other stakeholders regarding LRTP development Continue to communica areas · • Respond to the Needs Assessment for Destination 2050, sults and materials, and develop processes for ing and updating information over time e exploratory scenario planning work to support on 2050 development e to review the MPO's planning framework and dates as necessary and report about public outreach to support on 2050 activities, including scenario planning; a planning framework, and selecting investment s and projects evaluate, and select projects and programs for the ended LRTP the recommended plan with respect to use gas emissions and equity outcomes nt, seek public feedback on, and finalize the next stination 2050 comments on Destination 2050 from state and agencies e implementation of Destination 2040 and prepare ents if necessary e to monitor best practices in planning and ication, as well as developments in key issue to changes to the SIP